patchew-project/qemu/docs/interop/vhost-user.rst

   successfully negotiated, this message is submitted by the master to query the backend for its device status as defined in the Virtio specification.

+``VHOST_USER_NET_GET_RSS``
+  :id: 41
+  :equivalent ioctl: N/A
+  :slave payload: RSS capabilities description
+  :master payload: N/A

+  When the ``VHOST_USER_PROTOCOL_F_NET_RSS`` protocol has been successfully negotiated, this message is submitted by the master to get the RSS capabilities of the slave.

+``VHOST_USER_NET_SET_RSS``
+  :id: 42
+  :equivalent ioctl: N/A
+  :slave payload: N/A
+  :master payload: RSS data description

+  When the ``VHOST_USER_PROTOCOL_F_NET_RSS`` protocol has been successfully negotiated, this message is submitted by the master to set the RSS configuration defined by the Virtio driver.

 Slave message types